rekha-balan/azure-docs-test2-pr.nl-NL/articles/hdinsight/hdinsight-hadoop-collect-debug-heap-dump-linux.md

 Heap dumps contain a snapshot of the application's memory, including the values of variables at the time the dump was created.
 So they are useful for diagnosing problems that occur at run-time.

 > [!IMPORTANT]
 > The steps in this document only work with HDInsight clusters that use Linux.
 Linux is the only operating system used on HDInsight version 3.4 or greater.
-For more information, see [HDInsight Deprecation on Windows](hdinsight-component-versioning.md#hdi-version-33-nearing-deprecation-date).
+For more information, see [HDInsight retirement on Windows](hdinsight-component-versioning.md#hdinsight-windows-retirement).

 ## <a name="whichServices"></a>Services